Last Updated on March 27, 2025 by Admin

 3. Industrial Construction Projects

-If you’re involved in the construction industry, you know many different construction projects exist.
+If you’re involved in the construction industry, you know that many different construction projects exist.
 Industrial construction is just one type of construction project, and it can be further divided into two categories: new construction and renovation/remodeling.

 New construction refers to building an entirely new facility, while renovation/remodeling involves renovating or remodeling an existing facility.
 Industrial construction projects can be very complex, so it’s essential to understand the difference between these two types of projects before getting started.